apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Choosing-access-patterns.md

 - Returns the currently cached value from the provider.
 - No network or I/O operations occur during the call.
 - Values may become stale if the underlying data source changes and the provider is either non-reloading, or has a long reload interval.

 ### Fetch: Asynchronous fresh access

-The "fetch" pattern asynchronously retrieves the most current value from the authoritative data source.
-This ensures you always get up-to-date configuration, even if it requires network calls or file system access.
+The "fetch" pattern asynchronously retrieves the most current value from the authoritative data source, ensuring you always get up-to-date configuration.

 ```swift
 let config = ConfigReader(provider: remoteConfigProvider)